Thoregon/Thoregon/doc/vanillaT.md

 ## Paradigm

 Since thoregon is a true distributed system, the programming model differs from cloud apps you are used to.
+A distributed system is not an evolution of a decentralized system, it something completely different.

+Thoregon is not a single package which you run an any machine.
+There will also no packagers be use to create an app.
+Compose your app by referencing components (and bounded contexts).
+Components can have other components as dependencies Yes, if you want, you can name it a package.
+But it is not really packaged, it is referenced in the universe.
+Of course you can also use a packager to build a component.

 ### Universe